List of Teenage Mutant Ninja Turtles (1987 TV series) episodes

 The following is an episode list for the animated television series Teenage Mutant Ninja Turtles which premiered in 1987.
 In total, 193 episodes aired between 1987 and 1996.
 The first three seasons were aired in syndication.
 CBS aired the rest of the series on Saturday mornings.

-As of August 14, 2012, all ten seasons are available on DVD in North America from Lionsgate Home Entertainment, the successor to Family Home Entertainment, which released the series' VHS tapes in North America (early Lionsgate DVD releases were co-branded with FHE).
+From August 14, 2012 and onwards, all ten seasons are available on DVD in North America from Lionsgate Home Entertainment, the successor to Family Home Entertainment, which released the series' VHS tapes in North America (early Lionsgate DVD releases were co-branded with FHE).